About the Powerhouse Cohort

 What are the qualifications?

-Both board candidates and nonprofit organizations must demonstrate that they have already done some personal work on racial issues, personal bias, and systemic inequities.
-Nonprofits organizations should be able to show they have already began doing some work on advancing diversity, equity and inclusion.
+Both board candidates and nonprofit organizations must demonstrate that they have already done some personal work on personal bias, and systemic inequities.
+Nonprofits organizations should be able to show they have already began doing some work on advancing diversity, equity, inclusion access and belonging.
 We are also seeking a variety of socioeconomic levels and professionals from different industries.
 Board applicants given priority will be those that are historically not represented or under-represented on nonprofit boards:

 What kind of environment can I expect?